One of my goals for 2019 was batching and automating tasks.

 In this post, I’m going to walk you through how to create and use your very own blog post template.
 Let’s jump into it!

-How to Create a Blog Post Template
+How to Create a Blog Post Template in squarespace

 First, let’s discuss how to create a blog post template.
 It’s really simple.